mixxxdj/manual/source/chapters/configuration.rst

   selected for all decks, but that can be changed as above.

 * **High/Low Shelf EQ**: This slider sets the crossover frequencies of the mixing EQ.
-It controls which frequency range is effected by the three Channel EQ knobs Low, Mid and High.
-By default the low knob controls the bass and bub bass range up to 246 Hz.
+It controls which frequency range is affected by the three Channel EQ knobs Low, Mid and High.
+By default the low knob controls the bass and sub bass range up to 246 Hz.
 The mid knob controls the mid range up to 2,5 kHz.
-  The remaining terrible range is controlled by the high knob.
+  The remaining teble range is controlled by the high knob.

 * **Master EQ**: This section allows you to setup an EQ that effects only the master output.